Statement of governance

 Within a framework of good governance and appropriate training, responsibility for the conduct of ethical research must ultimately lie with the researchers themselves.

 When designing their research, researchers are expected to recognise the relevant ethical principles, to obtain appropriate ethical approval before commencing and to conduct research in accordance with good practice and ethical protocol.

-For general information on research integrity and ethics contact Laurence Gardiner the Head of Research Support in the Research Services Directorate.
-Anyone who wishes to discuss research conduct issues should contact Professor Laurence Brooks, Director of the Graduate School.
-Deputy Vice Chancellor Professor Andy Collop is the senior officer responsible for research integrity at De Montfort University, he is the person to whom allegations should be made.
+For general information on research integrity and ethics, contact Dr Meera Warrier, Head of Policy Governance and Doctoral Student Services.
+Anyone who wishes to discuss research conduct issues should contact Professor Rusi Jaspal, Pro Vice Chancellor Research.
+Interim Vice Chancellor, Professor Andy Collop, is the senior officer responsible for research integrity at De Montfort University.